enthought/traits-futures/docs/source/guide/examples.rst

 Complete examples
 =================

-This section describes three complete examples, that make use of the three different background task types that Traits Futures currently supports.
+This section describes a number of complete examples, that make use of the various different background task types that Traits Futures currently supports.

 Slow squares
 ------------